-Before you create an advertising campaign on LinkedIn, you have to select its objective.
-The objective guarantees that you reach out to the needed audience and get the desired feedback from them.
-Let’s take a look at each campaign objective available on LinkedIn.
+Before you create an advertising campaign on LinkedIn, you have to select its campaign objective.
+The LinkedIn campaign objective guarantees that you reach out to the needed audience and get the desired feedback from them.
+Let’s take a look at each campaign objective available on LinkedIn in this LinkedIn ads tutorial.

 Types of LinkedIn campaign objectives